deletedcu/angular-demo/lectures/day-1/02-typescript.md

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this lesson, you will be able to:

 - Explain the relationship between ES6 and TypeScript.
 - Use the TypeScript compiler to transpile TypeScript.